Tennis-Kosovo Olympic Committee seeks IOC disciplinary action against Djokovic | Sports-Games

 Serbian authorities said 52 protesters were wounded in the clashes.
 The violence erupted after ethnic Albanian mayors took office in northern Kosovo's Serb-majority area following elections that were boycotted by the Serbs.
 World number three Djokovic later said he was against any kind of conflict but defended his statement.

+"The further post-match statements made by such a public figure without any feeling of remorse, directly result in raising the level of tension and violence between the two countries," he added, urging the IOC to investigate by opening disciplinary proceedings against Djokovic.
+The IOC, which bans any political statements on the field of play and at medal ceremonies at the Olympics, said it had no say on the matter as the Grand Slams had their own rules.

+"The French Open is run by the relevant Grand Slam authority and governed by their rules," an IOC spokesperson said.
+"Only during the Olympic Games the players are under the authority of the IOC."

-The IOC did not immediately respond to a request for comment on the call by the KOK, which came a day after Kosovo's tennis federation accused Djokovic, 36,of using his status as a well-known personality to stir tensions.
+The KOK's request had come a day after Kosovo's tennis federation accused Djokovic, 36, of using his status as a well-known personality to stir tensions.
 French Sports Minister Amelie Oudea-Castera, whose country will host the summer Olympics in Paris next year, said Djokovic's message was "not appropriate, clearly".

 "There is a principle of neutrality for the field of play.
 When you carry messages about defending human rights, messages that bring people together around universal values, a sports person is free to express them," she told French television.
 "But in this case, it was a message that is very activist, that is very political.
 You shouldn't get involved, especially in the current circumstances, and it shouldn't happen again," she added.